Slip Ring FAQs

 Q: When would I use slip ring separates, as opposed to a capsule?

-A: separate can sometimes accommodate size constraints better than a capsule.
+A: A separate can sometimes accommodate size constraints better than a capsule.
 It also allows you to mate the rotor and stator in your own system, if you desire.
 Our slip ring engineers can offer their years of expertise to you as you decide which approach is better for your design.

 Q: It sounds like a slip ring is a neat solution in a lot of designs, but I need a device for limited, not continuous, rotation.
 What is my alternative?